My First Ever Aurora Borealis

 Aurora Borealis or simply the Northern Lights has been on my bucket list for years.
 Although it can occasionally be seen in Southern Canada...

 Aurora Borealis or simply the Northern Lights has been on my bucket list for years.
-Although it can occasionally be seen in Southern Canada along the Canada-U.S. border, your chances to spot it will greatly increase in higher latitudes closer to the North Pole.
-In this article, I'll show you pictures of my first ever Aurora Borealis from Kluane National Park Reserve.
+Although it can occasionally be seen in Southern Canada along the Canada-U.S. border, your chances of spotting it will greatly increase in higher latitudes closer to the North Pole.
+In this article, I'll show you pictures of my first-ever Aurora Borealis from Kluane National Park Reserve.

-I took my camera, and started shooting the Northern Lights on slow shutter speeds.
+I took my camera and started shooting the Northern Lights at slow shutter speeds.
 I used a log as a tripod.

 Aurora is unbelievable!
 And it's constantly changing making new forms and colours.
 Enjoy!